process-engine/procese_engine_runtime/README.md

 start the `process_engine_runtime`, you will be asked several questions.

 Please use the default values on every question by:
-* typing `Y` and confirm your choice by pressing the `Enter`-key if it is a yes/no question
+1. Typing `Y` and confirm your choice by pressing the `Enter`-key if it is a yes/no question.
-* just pressing the `Enter`-key on all other questions
+1. Just pressing the `Enter`-key on all other questions.

 **Other Platforms**